dd010101/vyos-jenkins/readme.md

 The goal of this project is to reproduce package repositories of stable branches formerly available at `dev.packages.vyos.net`.
 This isn't exactly possible due to the state of VyOS build system and VyOS packages.
-Many patches and workarounds for the build system were required to be developed and couple packages were required to be forked due to their broken or non-existent build script.
-Thus, for some packages slight variation exist.
-In result, it's possible to recreate nearly identical replacement for `dev.packages.vyos.net` and produce ISO images that are expected to be equivalent but of course with any custom image build you need to verify and test the resulting image yourself.
+The result isn't exactly the same but it's nearly identical replacement for `dev.packages.vyos.net` and it produces ISO images that are expected to be equivalent but of course with any custom image build you need to verify and test the resulting image yourself.